Local Loop: Modeling Neighborhood Vitality Through Behavior

 Community and Business Perspectives

-Survey and interview responses supported observational findings.
-Many pedestrians reported staying longer in places where streets felt comfortable, lively, and easy to navigate.
-Several noted that familiarity with stores or repeated visits increased their willingness to spend time in the area.
+Survey and interview responses supported the observational findings.
+Many pedestrians reported staying longer in places where streets felt comfortable and lively and offered more stores to visit.
+Several noted that familiarity with stores or repeated visits increased their willingness to spend time in the area and their attachment to the place.

 Business owners emphasized the importance of visibility, storefront presentation, and personal interaction in attracting pedestrians.
-These perspectives helped contextualize observed behavior patterns.
+Small businesses rely on their physical presence and in-store experience to invite engagement, encourage browsing, and build long-term customer relationships.

 “I’m here just to rest and enjoy the sun… I’ll stay until the sun goes down and when it’s too cold.”